NunexGT/my-tasker-config-SuperX-dev/README.md

 # my tasker config SuperX-dev
  A Repo with the .xml of my Tasker (Automation Android App) Config.
 Focused on Anti Loss Features and more!
  <br>
- A fully written version of README.md is being written and will be coming soon!

  <h1>Get Tasker!</h1>